Save your BitLocker key (Surface Hub)

 If you’ve joined the Surface Hub to Azure Active Directory (Azure AD), the BitLocker key will be stored under the account that was used to join the device.

-If you’re using an admin account to manage the device, you can save the BitLocker key by going to the Settings app and navigating to Update & security > Recovery.
+If you’re using a local admin account to manage the device, you can save the BitLocker key by going to the Settings app and navigating to Update & security > Recovery.
 Insert a USB drive and select the option to save the BitLocker key.
 The key will be saved to a text file on the USB drive.